Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Spend Time Unmasked: Many neurodivergent individuals may spend time masking or hiding their neurodivergent traits at school to avoid being an outcast.
 Avoid the exhaustion of masking your neurodivergent traits by seeking spaces where you can be yourself.

 Create a Dedicated Study Space: Create a clutter-free space tailored to your sensory needs, such as using visual aids, fidget tools, and calendars to stay organized.
+Use Lofi music for focus as you study.

 Pursue Neurodiversity-Affirming Therapy and Coaching: Seek professional therapy or coaching that will support both your challenges and strengths in an educational setting.